panpf/zoomimage/docs/offset.md

 > Note: The relevant properties of the view version are wrapped in StateFlow, so its name is
 > suffixed with State compared to the compose version

+Readable properties:

+* `zoomable.alignment: Alignment`: The alignment of content in container is Alignment.TopStart by default
+* `zoomable.limitOffsetWithinBaseVisibleRect: Boolean`: Whether to limit the offset to contentBaseVisibleRect, the default is false
+* `zoomable.containerWhitespaceMultiple: Float`: Add blank space around the container based on multiples of the container size, the default is 0f
+* `zoomable.containerWhitespace: ContainerWhitespace`: The configuration of blank areas around the container has higher priority than containerWhitespaceMultiple, and the default is ContainerWhitespace.Zero
+* `zoomable.disabledGestureTypes: Int`: Configure the disabled gesture type, the default is 0 (no gesture is disabled), and multiple gesture types can be combined using the bits or actions of GestureType
 * `zoomable.transform.offset: Offset`: Current offset (baseTransform.offset + userTransform.offset)
 * `zoomable.baseTransform.offset: Offset`: The current base offset, affected by the alignment parameter and the rotate method
 * `zoomable.userTransform.offset: Offset`: The current user offset, affected by offset(), locate(), and user gesture dragging
+* `zoomable.contentBaseDisplayRectF: Rect`: The content region in the container after the baseTransform transformation
+* `zoomable.contentBaseDisplayRect: IntRect`: The content region in the container after the baseTransform transformation
+* `zoomable.contentBaseVisibleRectF: Rect`: The content is visible region to the user after the baseTransform transformation
+* `zoomable.contentBaseVisibleRect: IntRect`: The content is visible region to the user after the baseTransform transformation
+* `zoomable.contentDisplayRectF: Rect`: The content region in the container after the final transform transformation
+* `zoomable.contentDisplayRect: IntRect`: The content region in the container after the final transform transformation
+* `zoomable.contentVisibleRectF: Rect`: The content is visible region to the user after the final transform transformation
+* `zoomable.contentVisibleRect: IntRect`: The content is visible region to the user after the final transform transformation
+* `zoomable.sourceVisibleRectF: Rect`: contentVisibleRect maps to the area on the original image
+* `zoomable.sourceVisibleRect: IntRect`: contentVisibleRect maps to the area on the original image
 * `zoomable.scrollEdge: ScrollEdge`: Edge state for the current offset

+Interactive methods:

+* `zoomable.setLimitOffsetWithinBaseVisibleRect(Boolean)`: Set whether to limit offsets to contentBaseVisibleRect
+* `zoomable.setContainerWhitespaceMultiple(Float)`: Set multiples based on container size to add blank areas around the container
+* `zoomable.setContainerWhitespace(ContainerWhitespace)`: Set the configuration of blank areas around the container, with priority higher than containerWhitespaceMultiple
+* `zoomable.setDisabledGestureTypes(Int)`: Set the disabled gesture type, you can use the bits or actions of GestureType to combine multiple gesture types
+* `zoomable.offset()`: Offset content to the specified location
+* `zoomable.offsetBy()`: Offset as incremental content specified offset
+* `zoomable.touchPointToContentPoint(): IntOffset`: Convert the touch point to a point on the content, the origin is the upper left corner of the content
+* `zoomable.touchPointToContentPointF(): Offset`: Convert the touch point to a point on the content, the origin is the upper left corner of the content
+* `zoomable.sourceToDraw(Offset): Offset`: Convert the points on the original image to the points at the time of drawing, the origin is the upper left corner of the container
+* `zoomable.sourceToDraw(Rect): Rect`: Convert the rectangle on the original image to the rectangle when drawing, the origin is the upper left corner of the container
+* `zoomable.canScroll(): Boolean`: Determine whether the current content can scroll in the specified direction

 #### Listen property changed